 Have you heard of intentional spending before?
 It’s something I first wrote about back in 2016 but it’s been on my mind quite a bit lately so I thought it would be a good time to have a chat…

-Basically, intentional spending (to me anyway) is about consciously thinking about what I choose to spend our disposable income on and allowing myself to spend money on the things that make me feel happy.
+Basically, intentional spending (to me anyway) is about consciously thinking about what I choose to spend my disposable income on and allowing myself to spend money on the things that make me feel happy.
 I might spend money on things that you think are a waste of money or are ‘frivolous’ purchases but I save money somewhere else in my budget to allow me to be able to spend on the things I want to spend on.

-In the past, when I was talking about intentional spending, I always used to share the example of when the kids were little and we planning a house move.
+In the past, when I was talking about intentional spending, I always used to share the example of when the kids were little and we were planning a house move.
 I had my heart set on a lovely house that would have been the perfect family home and was convinced it would be the home where I wanted the kids to grow up living but then we found out my Mam was really poorly so we put everything on hold.

 A couple of months after she passed away, we started to think about it again and looked again at the dream house which I still loved just as much.
 My whole outlook on life had changed by that time though and I wanted to have more money each month to be able to have as much fun as possible with the kids so I changed my dream.